A clinical trial has dosed its first mesothelioma patient to examine the effectiveness of a new drug on attacking cancerous proteins.

 Curis, Inc. is testing whether CA-170 effectively targets the proteins that affect the immune system, thus helping the body prevent the spreading of cancerous cells along with additional infections.

 The proteins are associated with epithelioid cells, which is the most common type of mesothelioma cells.
-According to the website Immuno-Oncology News, more than 90 percent of mesothelioma cells include VISTA, which is why medical experts are testing drugs to find a combatant to the protein.
+According to the website Immuno-Oncology News, more than 90% of mesothelioma cells include VISTA, which is why medical experts are testing drugs to find a combatant to the protein.
 CA-170 is the only VISTA antagonist currently in clinical trial.

 What to Expect from the Clinical Trial